-- Always carry your Sanitas card, which will be given to you by the Student Affairs staff as soon as you arrive in Madrid.
-If you will be studying at SLU Madrid Campus for more than one year, remember to pick up a new card at the Office of Student Affairs at the beginning of each academic year.
+- Always carry your Sanitas card, which will be given to you by the Student Life staff as soon as you arrive in Madrid.
+If you will be studying at SLU-Madrid Campus for more than one year, remember to pick up a new card at the Office of Student Life at the beginning of each academic year.

-- If you become ill, the Student Affairs staff can help you to find a general practitioner who speaks English, or you can check on our Medical Information webpage.
+- If you become ill, the Student Life staff can help you find a general practitioner who speaks English, or you can check our medical information webpage.

 - If you take a prescription drug regularly, bring enough for the full semester with a letter from your doctor, in your carry-on luggage if possible.
 Do not plan to send or receive medicine through the mail.
 They will not be allowed through Spanish customs.

-While SLU-Madrid will make every effort to support students with severe medical conditions so that they may be capable of successfully completing their academic work, at times, such medical conditions are so severe that they negatively affect both the student as well as other members of the campus community.
+While SLU-Madrid will make every effort to support students with severe medical conditions so that they may successfully complete their academic work, at times, such medical conditions are so severe that they negatively affect both the student as well as other members of the campus community.